sunpy/sunpy/doc/source/guide/plotting.rst

 ---------

-For quick and easy access to a plot all sunpy base objects (e.g. map, spectra, lightcurve) define their own peek() command.
+For quick and easy access to a plot all sunpy base objects (e.g. maps, spectra, lightcurves) define their own peek() command.
 For example you can do the following ::

     import sunpy.map